 Budget Caps

 Convox tracks per-app cloud spend and lets you enforce a monthly cap.
-When the cap fires, the rack can alert, block new deploys, or auto-shut services down to prevent overrun.
-Caps are managed at runtime via the convox budget CLI or the Console budget tab.
-The budget block in convox.yml declares the schema and is validated on convox releases promote, but does not itself persist runtime cap values — set caps via convox budget set so cap changes are explicit, audit-attributed, and not implicitly overwritten by the next deploy.
+When the cap is reached, the rack can alert, block new deploys, or automatically shut services down to prevent overrun.
+Caps are managed at runtime with the convox budget CLI or the Console budget tab.
+The budget block in convox.yml declares the schema and is validated on convox releases promote, but it does not itself persist runtime cap values.
+Set caps with convox budget set so cap changes are explicit, audit-attributed, and not implicitly overwritten by the next deploy.

 This page is the operational guide for managing caps in production.
 For schema details see the convox.yml budget block; for how spend is computed see Cost Tracking.